explodinglabs/jsonrpcserver/doc/api.md

  * Listening on port 5000
 ```

-For production use a more sophisticated option (see [examples in various
+For production, use a more sophisticated framework (see [examples in various
 frameworks](examples.html)).

-For those, there's a `dispatch()` method.
+For those, there's a `dispatch` method.

 ## Dispatch